NCAR/GPEP/docs/How_to_create_config_files.md

 **overwrite_grid_reg**: For gridded regression file
 **overwrite_ens**: For ensemble output files
 **overwrite_spcorr**: For spatial correlation structure files
-By default, these flags are all `flase` to utilize existing outputs to speed up production.
+By default, these flags are all `false` to utilize existing outputs to speed up production.
 Users may change them to `true` to generate brand new files for all or part of GPEP outputs to overwrite existing files.
 A safer way is to just change `outpath_parent` to create files in a new folder.